-Here some suggestions for recycling wedding items and reusing these goodies to avoid waste…
+How to recycle wedding items and reuse to avoid waste…

 Before the wedding, find a local soup kitchen or a group of needy individuals that will be prepared to take whatever you don’t use.
 Bring hygienic packaging (like polystyrene take-away boxes) to the venue ahead of time so that leftovers can be packed for transport and distribution.